franckduriez/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 - [Display the renewal statuses for your services](https://docs.ovh.com/gb/en/billing/how-to-use-automatic-renewal-at-ovh/#display-the-renewal-statuses-for-your-services): This guide will help you check if your services are renewed automatically.
 You can also retrieve their renewal or expiry dates.

-- [Manage renewal for your services](https://docs.ovh.com/gb/en/billing/how-to-use-automatic-renewal-at-ovh/#renewal-at-ovhcloud): This guide will help you enable or disable automatic renewal, change a service’s payment frequency, and pay for renewals before their expiry date.
+- [Manage renewal for your services](https://docs.ovh.com/gb/en/billing/how-to-use-automatic-renewal-at-ovh/#renewal-at-ovhcloud): This guide will help you enable or disable automatic renewal, change a service’s payment frequency and pay for renewals before their expiry date.

 - [Manage your payment methods](https://docs.ovh.com/gb/en/billing/manage-payment-methods/): Using this guide, you can check that you have a saved payment method for future renewals.
 You can also add and delete payment methods, if required.

 ### Access your service’s settings

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-Click on the name associated with your NIC handle (Customer ID) in the menu bar at the top right-hand corner then choose `Service Management`{.action} .
+Click on the name associated with your NIC handle (Customer ID) in the menu bar at the top right-hand corner then choose `Service Management`{.action}.

 ![manageautomaticrenewal](images/hubservices.png){.thumbnail}